nextjob/Nextjob/README.md

 This project grew out of an application written for a small plating shop.
 The main emphases for the original package:

-Customers
+Customers,

-Parts and Processes
+Parts and Processes,

-Order Entry
+Order Entry,

-Shipping
+Shipping,
 Sales History